aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-nginx-opensource-observability.md

 This pattern demonstrates how to use the _New EKS Cluster Open Source Observability Accelerator_ with Nginx based workloads.

+It also enables control plane logging to provide comprehensive overview of cluster health.

 ## Prerequisites

 Ensure that you have installed the following tools on your machine.